-You can edit individual formulas in the minibuffer or directly in the field.
-When offering a formula for editing, Org converts references to the standard
+You can edit individual formulas in the minibuffer or directly in the

+of a table.
+When offering a formula for editing, Org converts

-with the internal format (like ‘@3$2’ or
+you prefer to only work with the internal format (like ‘@3$2’ or

 ‘$4’), configure the variable

 Edit the formula associated with the current column/field in the minibuffer.
 See Column formulas, and Field and range formulas.